 Once in town, we begin our tour with our guide giving context to what we are seeing.
 Each of us has an earpiece so we can clearly hear the narration along the way.
 We walk past the shops and neighbourhoods and schools and get first-hand insight into daily life in Vietnam.
 Scooters whiz by, as this is the main source of transportation in Vietnam’s cities and villages.
 You’ll often see children on the scooters and sometimes a family of four or even five people riding on these two- wheeled rockets.

 Our first stop is at a factory that makes pop rice, which is like popcorn and is used to make cakes and candies from rice heated with burning sand.
 It was an interesting process and they even have rice whiskey with a twist.
 They put the whiskey in bottles with snakes and scorpions just to give it an extra kick and potency.
 Some of the brave cruisers gave it a try and other even took a bottle or two to savour at home.

 The second part of our first tour was to the village of Sa Dec and the market where locals buy fish and vegetables, as well as some more exotic menu items of turtles and even river rats.
 There’s also a market to buy the key export of the region, rice.
 There are hundreds of types of rice of different qualities, grown in Vietnam and other parts of Indochina and then shipped all over the world.
 The day’s excursion ended with the tour of the home from the movie, The Lover.

 The trip terminated in Phnom Penh and it was time to say goodbye to the staff and new friends.
-Put together a cross section of interesting people and take them to interesting places seems to be the winning formula for Pandaw.
+Putting together a cross section of interesting people and taking them to interesting places seems to be the winning formula for Pandaw.
 It was a most enriching and enjoyable four days on the Mighty Mekong River filled with life long memories and friends for all aboard.

 Contact details and various weblinks